omni-network/xstake/README.md

 make devnet-deploy
 ```

-This deploys an `XStakerController` to Omni's devnet EVM.
+This deploys an `XStakeController` to Omni's devnet EVM.
 Along with an
 `XStaker` to each mock rollup - mock arb and mock op.
 It also deploys an ERC20
 staking token to each rollup.
 This token has a public `mint()` method, so you
 can mint tokens to test with.